abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- Solution:
    		- Add fields flagged as **external IDs** for each of the objects to be imported, populated with its legacy CRM ID
      	- Use the Data Loader tool, and set the relationship fields to match these external IDs

+- **Considerations**
+	- Number of Records: Data Loader can load higher data volumes than Data Import Wizard.
+	- Object Support: Both support custom objects, Data Loader supports all standard objects, unlike Data Import Wizard.
+	- Multilpe Loads: Data loader is more suitable for multilple loads since mappings can be saved, unlike Data Import Wizard.
+	- Triggers always run.
+Although Data Import Wizard has an option to prevent workflow rules and processes from firing.

 </details>